 Visa and passport applications can be handed in as long as you have booked an appointment through the website of the Embassy.

 Unfortunately, there is no other possibility to book an appointment.
 The waiting period can not be shortened.

-Requests for appointments and concerning your applications cannot be answered.
+Requests for earlier appointments cannot be answered.
 We kindly ask for your understanding.

 Please note that the German Embassy in Kabul can only accept your visa application if the main destination of your journey is the Federal Republic of Germany.

 If your destination is another Schengen country, you must apply for your visa at the Embassy of this country.

 The processing time for a Schengen visa takes at least ten days, in case of a long-term visa considerably longer.

 Visa applications for family reunion take several months to be processed.
 The required official document check alone takes about 4 months.
 We therefore kindly ask to refrain from requesting any updates in the early stages of the application.
 Visa applicants are informed when they may contact the Embassy again to receive the decision.

 Please note that your name must be identical in your passport, Tazkira and in the translation of the Tazkira.
 Surnames used in the new passports (Numbers start with O0) have also be specified in the Taskira and the official translation.
 If this is not yet the case, please correct the documents accordingly before applying for a visa.

 Sending of Documents